 "Spanish-speaking women do not seek preventative care for several reasons – cost, transportation and fear of the procedure, as well as language barriers," Diaz said.

 ‘We can help’

-“In the Hispanic community, people are still learning about the prevention side of healthcare,” Diaz said.
-“They usually only go to a doctor when they are sick or something is wrong.”
+"In the Hispanic community, people are still learning about the prevention side of health care," she said.
+"They usually only go to a doctor when they are sick or something is wrong."